 RESEARCH SURVEY ON LAPTOP AND SMART GADGETS AND ITS EFFECT ON THE CERVICAL SPINE

-Lifesystems Chiropractic and The Chiropractic Association (Singapore) has launch a inaugural research project to find out if there is an increase in the number of people with neck pain from poor cervical posture when reading or working on a laptop or smart device.
+Lifesystems Chiropractic and The Chiropractic Association (Singapore) have launched an inaugural research project to find out if there is an increase in the number of people with neck pain from poor cervical posture when reading or working on a laptop or smart device.
 A recent study by Microsoft and the US Department of Environmental Health found that tablet users have a higher potential for “neck and shoulder discomfort” compared to desktop users.
-There is also a medical term, “ipad Shoulder”, to describe injuries from these devices.
+There is also a medical term, “iPad Shoulder”, to describe injuries from these devices.
 Public Health researchers from Harvard also concluded that tablet users experience greater head and neck flexion angles compared to using a traditional computer.
 The study also found that the worst way to use your tablet is on your lap.

 Part I: 1c, 2b, 3a, 4b